 Album This song officially appears on the London Undersound Official album.

-Timeline This song has been officially released in 2008
+Timeline This song was officially released in 2008

 “My Soul” is a song written by Paul McCartney and British Indian musician, producer and composer Nitin Sawhney.
 It was released on Sawhney’s 2008 album “London Undersound“.